 In Massachusetts, sober homes and recovery residences are different models for substance abuse recovery.
 Recovery residences — formerly known as halfway houses — are licensed residential treatment programs, while Massachusetts sober homes are peer-led and do not provide treatment.
 Sober homes provide mutual support, emphasize independent living skills, and depend on peer leadership.
 They are not licensed and are not funded by the state.

-Core Principle: Operate with Integrity
+A. Core Principle: Operate with Integrity

 2.a.
 Documentation of legal business entity (e.g. incorporation, LLC documents or business license).